farpoke/EStraX/README.md

 It will then invoke make to run this Makefile.
 This will produce build output in the directory ESX/build and, if successful, create an executable named esx which is the ESX model executable.

+## HY-ESX

+This repository also contains a branch "hy-esx" which contains code for the so called HY-ESX model that reads HYSPLIT output data for ESX.